The Pan-STARRS Data Processing System: IPP Data Processing Stages

 \subsection{Stack Photometry}

-The stack images are generated in the Stack stage of the IPP, but the source detection and extraction analysis of those images is deferred until a separate stage, the Stack Photometry stage.
-This separation is maintained because the stack photometry analysis is performed on all 5 filter stack images at the same time.
-By deferring the analysis, the processing system may decouple the generation of the pixels from the source detection.
-This makes the sequencing of analysis somewhat easier and less subject to blocks due to a failure in the stacking analysis.
+Although images are generated in the \ippstage{stack} stage of the IPP, the source detection and analysis of those images is deferred to the \ippstage{staticsky} stage.
+This separation is maintained because the photometry analysis of the \ippstage{stack} images, including convolved galaxy model fitting, is performed on all 5 filters simultaneously.
+By deferring this analysis, the processing system may also decouple the generation of the pixels from the source detection.
+This makes the sequencing of analysis somewhat easier and less subject to blocks due to a failure in the long-running stacking analysis.
+Similar to the \ippstage{stack} stage, an entry is created in the \ippdbtable{staticskyRun} table, linked to a series of rows in the \ippdbtable{staticskyInput} table by a common \ippdbcolumn{sky_id}, each of which also contains the appropriate \ippdbcolumn{stack_id} entries for the skycell under consideration.

-The stack photometry algorithms are described in detail in \cite{magnier2017b}.
+The input images are passed to the \ippprog{psphotStack} program which does the analysis.
+The stack photometry algorithms are described in detail in \cite{magnier2017.analysis}.
 In short, sources are detected in all 5 filter images down to the $5\sigma$ significance.
 The collection of detected sources is merged into a single master list.
-If a source is detected in at least two bands, or only in $y$-band, then a PSF model is fitted to the pixels of the other bands in which the source was not detected.
+If a source is detected in at least two bands, or only in \yps{} band, then a PSF model is fitted to the pixels of the other bands in which the source was not detected.
 This forced photometry results in lower significance measurements of the flux at the positions of objects which are thought to be real sources, by virtue of triggering a detection in at least two bands.
-The relaxed limit for $y$-band is included to allow for searches of $y$-dropout objects: it is known that faint, high-redshift quasars may be detected in $y$-band only.
-The casual user of the PV3 dataset should be wary of sources detected only in $y$-band as these are likely to have a higher false-positive rate than the other stack sources.
+The relaxed limit for \yps{} band is included to allow for searches of \yps{} dropout objects: it is known that faint, high-redshift quasars may be detected in \yps{} band only.
+Sources detected only in \yps{} band are therefore more likely to have a higher false-positive rate than the other stack sources.
+The parameters of the PSF model are allowed to vary with position in the skycell.
+The PSF model is also used to convolve the analytical galaxy models, which are the fitted to the observed flux distributions.
+Galaxy models include S\'ersic, DeVaucouleur, and Exponential profiles.